HONKY TONK FOR JESUS ???

 BUDDHISM AND HINDUISM IN SOUTHERN GOSPEL MUSIC

-These are both Buddhist prayer devices used in Napal and Tibet.
+These are Buddhist prayer wheels used in Napal and Tibet.

 HINDU FIRE DOCTRINE-- The common aspect of our body, sun and flame signifies the presence of the creator.
 Therefore fire is considered to be the ultimate witness.
 Offerings to the fire represent commitments made in the presence of the almighty.
 SAPTAPADI The bride and groom take their vows as they complete seven steps around the holy fire and till the seven steps are completed they are not deemed as man and wife.
 The prayer wheel and ritual fire have virtually NO origin from the King James Bible.
 When you sing this song, demons dance over your head with joy !!!!!!